critt102/HaskellBlogCPSC354/blog4.md

 > -    -decimals can cause issues with ranges, so best to not use them
 >
 > ### Infinite lists
-> - take and .. - get a certain number of multiples
+> - take / .. - get a certain number of multiples
 > -    -ex. take 24 [13, 26] will give you the first 24 multiples of 13 in a list
 > - cycle - takes a list and cycles it infinitely, use take to cut it off somewhere
 > - repeat - produces an infinite list of a single element, use take to cut it off